physimals/quantiphyse/doc/asl_tutorial.rst

  - ``Data statistics`` displays summary statistics for data set
  - ``Voxel analysis`` displays timeseries and overlay data at the point of focus

-Select a widget by clicking on its tab, just to the left of the image viewer.
+Select a widget by clicking on its tab, just to the right of the image viewer.

 More widgets can be found in the ``Widgets`` menu at the top of the window.
 The tutorial will tell you when you need to open a new widget.